kenny-leong/kenny-leong/README.md

 # 👋 Welcome to my GitHub !

-🎓 I'm Ken, a Fullstack Software Engineer (App Academy & New York University)
+🎓 I'm Ken, a Fullstack Software Engineer (New York University & Stanford University & App Academy)

 🔎 I am looking for a software engineering team that is enthusiastic and will provide me with challenging projects that I can grow from